DD-DeCaF/decaf-metabolica/README.md

 <img src="gifs/side-panel-medium-simulation-methods.gif" alt="Reaction knockout" width="650">

 Computationally more extensive methods can be chose to get uncertainty estimates for the predicted fluxes.
 For example, pFBA-FVA combines [pFBA](http://cobramethods.wikidot.com/pfba) with [FVA](http://cobramethods.wikidot.com/flux-variability-analysis) (_flux variability analysis_).
-Uncertain flux are highlighted using transperancy.
+Uncertain [metabolic fluxes](https://en.wikipedia.org/wiki/Flux_(metabolism)) are highlighted using transparency.

 <img src="gifs/pfba-fva.gif" alt="Reaction knockout" width="650">

-The side panel furthermore provides a selection of different pathway maps he user can explore other parts of metabolism for example (amino acid biosynthesis).
+In addition to central carbon metabolism, the side panel provides an extended selection of pathway maps the user can explore.
+For example amino acid biosynthesis:

 <img src="gifs/amino-acids-pathway.gif" alt="Select amino acid biosynthesis map" width="650">

-You can search the map by pressing Ctrl-F (Command-F on Mac). _The arrow buttons for cycling through the matches are currently not visible.
+You can search the map by pressing Control-F (Command-F on Mac). _The arrow buttons for cycling through the matches are currently not visible.
 This will be fixed soon._

 <img src="gifs/searching-on-pathway.gif" alt="Select amino acid biosynthesis map" width="650">